chensxb97/ferryServiceVRP/datasets/README.md

 *C3-C8* features 5 zones that form 2 distinguishable clusters that are close to each other.
 For example, Cluster (Zones 1-2-3) and Cluster (Zones 8-9).

 *C9-C10* features 5-7 zones that form 3 distinguishable clusters.
+For example, Cluster (Zones 1-2-3), Cluster (Zones 8-9) and Cluster (Zones 15-16).

 *C11-C14* features 5 zones that form 1 distinguishable cluster.
 For example, Cluster (Zones 1-2-3-4-5).